RustyBrute/Cata-MSX-DeadPeopleTileset/README.md

-Huge tileset based on work by Xotto, but heavily edited and expanded.
+Tileset based on work by Xotto, but heavily edited and expanded.
 Frequent updates with main game additions, mod support.

 Designed to be used with mod for character customization https://github.com/Zetsukaze/Zets-Hair-Extensions

 Install mods to change interface.
+Theese mods can be plugged in in mid game also, no errors will happen.

 DeadPeople_Chesthole - GUI from Chesthole Tileset